Snorting Codeine (Insufflation) | Side Effects, Dangers, And Addiction

 Codeine is an analgesic, or painkiller, that sees widespread drug abuse.
 One of the most common methods of codeine abuse is snorting.
 This happens when a codeine product or prescription is inhaled through the nose.

-Snorting codeine may cause a number of short-term and long-term health effects.
+Snorting codeine may cause a number of short-term and long-term health effects, including an increased risk of opioid use disorder and overdose.

 Which Codeine Products Are Snorted?